da Vinci Endometriosis Resection

 Endometriosis happens when tissue that normally lines the inside of your uterus (endometrium) grows into areas outside the uterus.
 It can cause mild to severe pain, among other symptoms.

-If your doctor suggests surgery, there are two common options: open surgery through one large incision and minimally invasive surgery through a few small incisions using traditional laparoscopy or da Vinci® Surgery (da Vinci Endometriosis Resection or a da Vinci Hysterectomy).
+If surgery is suggested by your doctor, there are two common options: open surgery with one big incision, and minimally invasive surgery with smaller incisions using traditional laparoscopy or da Vinci® Surgery (da Vinci Endometriosis Resection or a da Vinci Hysterectomy).

 Why da Vinci Surgery?